-Legg-Calvé-Perthes disease (also known as Perthes disease) is a condition in which the supply of blood to the hip bone is temporarily interrupted, causing the bone and cartilage in the hip to deteriorate.
+Legg-Calvé-Perthes disease (also known as Perthes) is a condition in which the blood supply to the hip bone is temporarily interrupted, causing the bone and cartilage in the hip to deteriorate.
 Gradually, the weakened bone and cartilage are removed by the child’s body and it is replaced by new bone growth.
 This process typically occurs over a period of two years or more, but depends on the age of the child.

 Perthes disease affects the hip joints; it does not develop in other joints.

 What Causes Perthes Disease?

 The cause of Perthes is unknown.
 The condition usually occurs in children from 4 to 8, but can occur between ages 2 to 14.

 The disease often develops in children who are very physically active.
 In most children, the condition typically occurs in one of their hips, and only approximately 10 – 15% of children have both of their hips affected.